djradon/public-notes/vs.resources-that-refer-vs-resources-that-are.md

   - use  anyIRI literals for referring to the information resource (so never in subject position)
     - so if you want to say something about a resource, you have to reify it first
   - otherwise, URLs always are indicators/sense
+  - if you need to talk about something in the object position, refer to it indirectly

 ## Thoughts